The Unmissable Sales Page Review · $495 AUD · 5 business days

 Yes, this is me:

-You have a sales page (or a sales section on your site) that's live, or about to be.
+• You have a sales page (or sales section) that's live, or about to be.

-Something is off and you cannot for the life of you put your finger on what — or it's doing okay and you know it could be doing so much more.
+• Something's off and you can't put your finger on what — or it's doing okay and you know it could do so much more.

-You're a coach, consultant, course creator, or service provider selling something you deeply, properly, in-your-bones believe in.
+• You're a coach, consultant, course creator or service provider selling something you deeply believe in.

-You want someone who actually understands copy psychology to look at this properly.
-Not your friend who said "it reads well."
+• You want someone who actually understands copy psychology to look at this properly.

-You're ready to relaunch with confidence.
-Not crossed fingers and a quiet prayer to whoever is listening.
+• You're ready to relaunch with confidence.
+Not crossed fingers and a quiet prayer.

 Not quite right if:

-You want soft validation.
+• You want soft validation.
 I'll be warm.
 I'll be kind.
 I'll be honest.
-If you want someone to tell you it's all great, I am genuinely not your gal.
+If you want "it's all great," I'm not your gal.

-Secure your spot and you'll get access to the pre-review questionnaire immediately.
+Secure your spot and get access to the pre-review questionnaire immediately.

-You share your goals, the real transformation your offer delivers, the objections you keep hearing, and what you suspect isn't working.
-Most clients say this part alone makes them see things they hadn't seen before.
+Your goals, the real transformation, the objections you keep hearing, what you suspect isn't working.
+Most clients say this part alone makes them see things they hadn't.

 That's it.
 I take it from here.
 You go do something that isn't obsessively refreshing your sales page.